We're pleased to provide this overview of the posting, recruiting, selection, hiring, and orientation process for non-academic employees.

 Orientation and onboarding

 Once a new hire transaction has been entered by a hiring department, an email is generated to the newly hired employee that directs them to obtain their electronic credentials.
-They can then access the Atlas for New Hires application, which provides an interactive interface allowing them to complete major onboarding activities.
+They can then access the Atlas for New Hires application, which allows them to complete major onboarding activities.
 Activities include those required for Institute compliance such as completion of the I-9 and the Preventing Sexual Harassment course.
 Learn more about onboarding.

-Benefits-eligible employees are invited to register for an in-person New Hire Orientation, held every other Monday afternoon in NE49-5000, in addition to any local orientation and onboarding activities you organize.
+Benefits-eligible employees are invited to register for a New Hire Orientation session, in addition to any local orientation and onboarding activities you organize.

 Tools and Resources